 The A.L.P.S.
-Proximal Tibia Plating System is composed of anatomically-contoured plates that are intended to provide plate conformity and subchondral support, and are low-profile to minimize soft tissue irritation.
-This plate features a unique, double row of proximal screws designed to accommodate 4.0 mm and 3.5 mm locking and non-locking screws.
-This allows sequential stabilization in multiple planes.
+Proximal Tibia Plating System is composed of anatomically-contoured plates that are intended to provide plate conformity and subchondral support, and are low-profile to minimise soft tissue irritation.
+They feature a unique, double row of proximal screws designed to accommodate 4.0mm and 3.5mm locking and non-locking screws.
+This allows sequential stabilisation in multiple planes.

-Ability to choose locking or non-locking, according to need.
-4.0 mm and 3.5 mm tapered, threaded screws lock into position when tightened to establish a fixed angle construct for fixation or when optimal screw purchase is required.
-3.5 mm low profile non-locking screws provide the same low profile design as locking screws for minimum soft tissue irritation.
-3.5 mm locking multi-directional screws (MDS) allow for up to a 25 degree cone of angulation for greater fixation range.
+4.0mm and 3.5mm tapered, threaded screws lock into position when tightened to establish a fixed angle construct for fixation or when optimal screw purchase is required.
+3.5mm low profile non-locking screws provide the same low-profile design as locking screws for minimum soft tissue irritation.
+3.5mm locking multi-directional screws (MDS) allow for up to a 25 degree cone of angulation for greater fixation range.

 The A.L.P.S.
 Proximal Tibia Plates are specifically designed to match the anatomy of the proximal tibia while still having the required strength.
 This is achieved by offering two distinct lateral proximal tibia plate shapes.
 The distinction lies with the shape of the slope between the head and the shaft of the plate at the metaphyseal flare.
 These two plates are categorised as the standard and large curve plates both available in 3, 5, 7, 9, 11, 13 and 15 hole plates.

 Diverging raft row screws and dual kickstand screws offer optimum subchondral support.
 Dual raft rows allow sequential stabilisation among multiple planes engineered from TiMAX® for strength, biocompatibility and enhanced imaging capabilities over stainless steel.